-Notes forming part of the consolidated financial statements for the year ended 31 December 2022
+Notes forming part of the consolidated financial statements

 1 General information

 Alphawave IP Group plc (the 'Company') is a public limited company whose shares are listed on the main market of the London Stock Exchange and is incorporated and domiciled in England and Wales.
 The address of its registered office is 6th Floor, 65 Gresham Street, London, United Kingdom, EC2V 7NQ.